appcypher/wasmo-old/lib/llvm/README.md

 - [ ] Proper planning of module/ir memory management
 - [ ] Trap and checks integration (checks types)
 - [ ] Proper planning of wasm memory model (page reservation and guard page)
+- [ ] Turn string conversion panics and asserts to CompilerError

+#### OWNERSHIP
+- Context
+    - can be shared by
+        - Module
+        - Builder
+        - BasicBlock

+- Module
+    - can be consumed by
+        - ExecutionEngine (?)

+- Builder
+    - not owned by anyone

+- BasicBlock
+    - can be shared by
+        - Builder

+- Execution Engine
+    - not owned by anyone

+- Types
+    - are consumed when used in other data structures.

+- Values
+    - are consumed when used in other data structures.

+#### Reason I'm not using Inkwell
+[Inkwell](https://github.com/TheDan64/inkwell) is a great project and the wrapper section of this project is largely based on it, but I decided wasmlite needs its own wrapper because wasmlite is in part meant to be a way of learning about LLVM and wasmlite's needs may differ from Inkwell's perspective.
+For example, Inkwell doesn't have a wrapper for the ORC C API yet.
+This is perhaps due to the API being currently outdated, but I'd like to start working on it as soon as possible.

+Wasmlite may still use Inkwell in the future if deemed appropriate.

+BTW, if you are just starting out with LLVM and you know some Rust, I encourage you to read Inkwell's source, there are interesting comments and notes left in it.

 -------------------------------------------------------------------